stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/01-examine-the-sample-project.md

 INFO  [org.wildfly.swarm] (main) WFSWARM99999: WildFly Swarm is Ready
 ```

+Running locally using `wildfly-swarm:run` will use an in-memory database with default credentials.
+In a production application you
+will use an external source for credentials using an OpenShift _secret_ in later steps, but for now this will work for development and
+testing.

 **3. Test the application**

-To begin, click on the **Local Web Browser** tab in the console frame of this browser window.
+To test the running application, click on the **Local Web Browser** tab in the console frame of this browser window.
 This will open another tab or window of your browser pointing to port 8080 on your client.

 ![Local Web Browser Tab](../../assets/mono-to-micro-part-1/web-browser-tab.png)